kristinapototska/translations-app/PR_DESCRIPTION.md

    - `getProductTranslations()` - Fetch translations using new API
    - `updateProductTranslations()` - Update translations using new API
    - `deleteProductTranslations()` - Delete translations using new API
+   - `deleteCustomFieldTranslations()` - Delete custom field translations using new API
    - `getChannelLocales()` - Fetch locales using GraphQL

 4. **Product API Route Updates** ✅